Occupational burnout: Teacher burnout

-Burnout in teachers represents a type occupational burnout.
+Burnout in teachers represents a type of occupational burnout.

 Athlete burnout

 Athlete burnout, which burdens athletes' mental health and well-being, can, in extreme cases, lead to athletes terminating their participation in a physical activity they once enjoyed.

 Autistic burnout

 Autistic people are known to experience a state of mental, emotional, or physical exhaustion referred to as autistic burnout because of the general stress involved in masking of autistic traits and behavior and the strains associated with living in an unaccommodating environment.
 Autistic burnout is considered to be distinct from occupational burnout in both etiology and presentation.

+The concept of autistic burnout became much more common on Twitter in 2017–18, and subsequently attracted more academic research.
+The establishing paper on the subject was published by American systems scientist Dora Raymaker et al. in June 2020.

 Relationship with other conditions

-Liu and van Liew advanced the view that the concept of burnout has been overused and "lost much of its original meaning."
+Liu and van Liew advanced the view that the concept of burnout has been overused and "lost much of its original meaning".
 They wrote that originally the term referred to a mild degree of unhappiness caused by job stress.
 The remedies include a vacation.
 They suggested that the contemporary use of the term burnout can refer to conditions that range from fatigue to major depression.
 They wrote that the term has served as a euphemism for depression.

 A body of evidence indicates that burnout is etiologically, clinically, and nosologically similar to depression.
 In a study that directly compared depressive symptoms in burned out workers and clinically depressed patients, no diagnostically significant differences were found between the two groups; burned out workers reported as many depressive symptoms as clinically depressed patients.
 Moreover, a study by Bianchi et al. (2014) showed that about 90% of workers with very high scores on the MBI meet diagnostic criteria for depression.
-The view that burnout is a form of depression has found support.
+The view that burnout is a depressive phenomenon has found support.
 Some authors have recommended that the nosological concept of burnout be revised or even abandoned entirely given that it is not a distinct disorder and that there is little agreement on burnout's diagnostic criteria.
 A newer generation of studies indicates that burnout, particularly its exhaustion dimension, problematically overlaps with depression; these studies have relied on more sophisticated statistical techniques, for example, exploratory structural equation modeling (ESEM) bifactor analysis, than earlier studies of the topic.
 The advantage of ESEM bifactor analysis, which combines the best features of exploratory and confirmatory factor analysis, is that it provides a granular look at item-construct relationships, without falling into traps earlier burnout researchers fell into.

 Maslach advanced the idea that burnout should not be viewed as a depressive condition.
 Recent evidence, based on factor-analytic and meta-analytic findings, calls into question this supposition.
 Burnout is also now often seen as involving the full array of depressive symptoms (e.g., low mood, cognitive alterations, sleep disturbance).